John Egan

 More About this Author

-Martin LynchMartin has been a business and technology journalist for more than 30 years and has spent the last 13 years with IIR covering all aspects of Europe's energy, heavy industry, mining, pharmaceutical, chemical and oil and gas sectors.
+Martin LynchMartin has been a business and technology journalist for more than 30 years and has covered all aspects of Europe's energy, heavy industry, mining, pharmaceutical, chemical and oil and gas sectors.
 He has worked in senior editorial roles, as editor and contributor across a number of key magazines and digital publications including Computing, Computer Reseller News (CRN), PC Direct and Gizmodo.
 For more than a decade Martin's focus has shifted to the power and energy sectors, covering the rapid rise of renewables like wind and solar and the rapid demise of coal and oil-fired power.

 Daniel Graeber